 If you are working on a computer then it is crucial to ensure that you take technology breaks too.
 So when it is time for a break, get up from your workstation and have a rest from your screen.
 If you have been sat for a while, then get up and have a stretch, or maybe even go for a walk.
 Exercise can help aid concentration and focus, so you are likely to be more productive following your walk.

-Technology can often be a distraction, however there are lots of tools out there that can actually help to improve productivity.
-Zoom and Skype allow great solutions to remote working and communication.
+Technology can often be a distraction, however, there are lots of tools out there that can actually help to improve productivity.
+Zoom for Healthcare allows great solutions to remote working and communication.
 You can make use of timer applications which can be a good way to ensure you work for a period of time and then take regular breaks.
 You can also turn off or mute notifications on your internet browser or through applications such as Station, this will stop any unwanted notifications popping up and distracting you.

 Plan your day or week out in advance, so you know what is happening when and what your deadlines are.
 Make use of calendars and reminders to help keep you on track.
 Also, be sure to have all the equipment that you require to hand and organised so that you’re not wasting time searching for things rather doing the tasks that you need to complete.